Theodoros Pangalos: In power

 Soldiers on the streets of Athens during Pangalos' 1925 coup d'état.

 Pangalos shortly after his successful coup.

-On June 24, 1925, officers loyal to Pangalos, fearing that the political instability was putting the country at risk, overthrew the government in a coup and forced President Pavlos Kountouriotis to appoint Pangalos as Prime Minister.
+On 24 June 1925, officers loyal to Pangalos, fearing that the political instability was putting the country at risk, overthrew the government in a coup and forced President Pavlos Kountouriotis to appoint Pangalos as Prime Minister.
 Pangalos immediately abolished the young republic and began to prosecute anyone who could possibly challenge his authority, including his old chief, Plastiras.
-Freedom of the press was abolished, and a number of repressive laws were enacted (including a law dictating the length of women's skirts—at no more than 30 cm above the ground), while Pangalos awarded himself the Grand Cross of the Order of the Redeemer.
+Freedom of the press was abolished, and a number of repressive laws were enacted (including a law dictating the length of women's skirts — at no more than 30 cm above the ground), while Pangalos awarded himself the Grand Cross of the Order of the Redeemer.
 Pangalos declared a state of emergency on 3 January 1926 and assumed dictatorial powers.
 In April 1926, he had himself elected president in a rigged election.
 On the economic front Pangalos attempted to devalue the currency by ordering paper notes cut in half.

 His political and diplomatic inability however became soon apparent.
 He conceded too many rights to Yugoslav commerce in Thessaloniki, but worst of all, he embroiled Greece in the so-called War of the Stray Dog, harming Greece's already strained international relations.
-Soon, many of the officers that had helped him come to power decided that he had to be removed.
-Regarding relations with Turkey, he still was not agreed with the Treaty of Lausanne and tried to form an alliance with fascist Italy in a war against Turkey, with no success.
+Soon, many of the officers who had helped him come to power decided that he had to be removed.
+Regarding relations with Turkey, he still did not agree with the Treaty of Lausanne and tried to form an alliance with fascist Italy in a war against Turkey, with no success.

-On 29 August 1926, a counter-coup led by General Georgios Kondylis deposed him, and Kountouriotis returned as president, while Pangalos was imprisoned for two years in the Izzeddin Fortress.
+On 22 August 1926, a countercoup led by General Georgios Kondylis deposed him.
+Pangalos was captured the next day after a group of sympathetic officers had helped him escape, and Kountouriotis returned as president, while Pangalos was imprisoned for two years in the Izzeddin Fortress.